Japan Figure Skating Championships

 The Japan Figure Skating Championships (全日本フィギュアスケート選手権) are an annual figure skating competition organised by the Japan Skating Federation (日本スケート連盟) to crown the national champions of Japan.
 Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior level, although not every discipline is held every year due to a lack of participants.
 Junior-level skaters compete at the Japan Junior Figure Skating Championships.
-The results are among the criteria used to determine the Japanese entries to the World Figure Skating Championships, World Junior Figure Skating Championships, Four Continents Figure Skating Championships, and Winter Olympics, as well as the members of the Japanese national team.

 Nobuo Satō currently holds the record for winning the most Japan Championship titles in men's singles (with ten), while Midori Ito holds the record in women's singles (with nine).
-Narumi Takahashi and Ryuichi Kihara are tied for winning the most championship titles in pair skating (with six each), and while two of those titles were won as partners, the others were won with different partners.
+Narumi Takahashi and Ryuichi Kihara are tied for winning the most championship titles in pair skating (with six each), and while two of those titles were won as partners with each other, the others were won with different partners.
 Chris Reed holds the record in ice dance (with ten), although those were also won with different partners.

 History

-The Japanese Skating Association was formed in 1920.
+The Japanese Skating Association was formed by figure skating enthusiasts in the autumn of 1920.
 In the beginning, figure skating in Japan was dominated by men, as very few Japanese women skated.
+The first figure skating competition was planned to be held in February 1921 in Suwa, though because the competition rules were not yet clearly defined, only the speed skating portion of the competition was held.
+In February 1922, the first figure skating competition was carried out using a translation of the international rules.
+The winner was Masatomo Godai.

-The first figure skating championships were held in Japan in 1920 in Suwa, and were won by M. Godai.
-The first ice rink in Japan was constructed in Osaka in 1923.
-Japan joined the International Skating Union (ISU) in 1924.
+The first artificial ice rink in Japan was constructed in Osaka in 1923.
+Japan joined the International Skating Union (ISU) in 1926, and in 1929, the modern Japan Skating Federation was jointly formed by the Japanese Skating Association and the Japanese Collegiate Ice Sports Federation.
+Early the next year, the Federation began to hold combined national championships for speed skating, figure skating, and ice hockey.
+Five years later, in 1935, women began competing as well.

+The Championships have been cancelled several times.
+They were not held from 1942 through 1946 due to World War II.
+In 1949, they were cancelled due to the weather being too warm, and in 1952, they were cancelled because only one man and no women registered.
+Initially held between January and March, from 1966, the championships have been held in November or December.